trustwallet/developer/assets/add_new_asset.md

 `active` - Token meets the standard requirements in terms of holders (2,500) and transactions (5,000).

-`spam` - Token that is distribtued to a large number of recepients that have no inherent value.

-`scam` - Token has been verified as a dishonest scheme or fraud.
+`spam` - Token that is distribtued to a large number of recepients that have no inherent value or has been verified as a dishonest scheme or fraud.

 `abandoned` - Token with very low activity (below 100 token transfers a year), migrated to mainnet or to a new contract.